Huddle, Rollin' and other new players shake up car insurance in 2020

 - No lock-ins or cancellation fees

-Head of Underwriting, Linden Stephens says Poncho may be new on the block but it comes with a tonne of insurance and tech clout and is backed by IAG, Australia’s largest insurance group.
+Head of Underwriting, Linden Stephens says Rollin' may be new on the block but it comes with a tonne of insurance and tech clout and is backed by IAG, Australia’s largest insurance group.

-One particularly unique feature of Poncho’s Comprehensive Car Insurance is that it works just like a monthly subscription service.
-This means that you won’t be charged a fee if you have to cancel, or as Stephens puts it Poncho won’t penalise you for not being a fortune teller.
+One particularly unique feature of Rollin’s Comprehensive Car Insurance is that it works just like a monthly subscription service.
+This means that you won’t be charged a fee if you have to cancel, or as Stephens puts it Rollin' won’t penalise you for not being a fortune teller.

 - No claim reward up to $300